m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 (There are more specific issues, technical and social[2], that make me cautious about recommending Scala to newcomers, even as my favourite language.
 But )

+## F#

+I've played with F# but I don't know

+[1] No doubt to the horror of purists.
+But I think it's important to provide an incremental migration path; until someone has seen the difficulties with unmanaged side effects - or rather, the advantages of pure code *in a language that takes advantage of it* - for themselves, asking them to do a lot of bookkeeping for no visible benefit is not going to be persuasive.

 [2] Ok, less "social issues" than one particular individual.
 But that's a separate conversation.

-## F#

-I've played with F# but I don't know